fetchai/cosmpy/docs/staking.md

 ### Stake Summary

-It is common that you will want to query the stake information for a particular address.
-The `LedgerClient` provides a high level API to aggregate all the staking information for a particular address.
-This is shown in the example below.
+At any point you can query the stake information of any particular address.
+This can be done using the `LedgerClient` as shown in the example below:

 ```python
 address = 'fetch1h2l3cnu7e23whmd5yrfeunacez9tv0plv5rxqy'